laurent22/joplin/readme/conflict.md

 If you are sure that the local version on one of your devices was good, you can restore the 'pre-sync' version on that device: Select the note, click on (i) Note Properties, select _Previous versions of this note_, choose the good version, click _Restore_.

+There is a Joplin plugin that deals with conflict resolution: https://discourse.joplinapp.org/t/plugin-conflict-resolution/

-## If you do not remember your changes since the last failed synchronization
+## If you do not remember your changes since the last failed synchronisation
 1. Use a merge tool, for example www.diffchecker.com
 2. Copy the entire content of your _Conflict_/note
 3. Paste it to the left side of your merge tool